'Telephone terrorism' rattles 48 Jewish centers

 At least one family was satisfied by the changes.

-For nearly four yeras, Melissa Braillard, a mother of two in Orlando, had sent her children to the JCC.
+For nearly four years, Melissa Braillard, a mother of two in Orlando, had sent her children to the JCC.
 She knew and liked the teachers, the administrators, the other parents and their children.

 "I feel like I had a support system, and people cared for us."